SaiAbhiramBussa/SaiAbhiramBussa/README.md

-- 🌱 I’m currently learning **Full Stack Development and Data Science**
+- 🌱 I’m currently learning **Full Stack in AIML and Data Science**

-- 👯 I’m looking to collaborate on **Data Science, Full Stack and AI/ML Projects**
+- 👯 I’m looking to collaborate on **Data Science, Data Analytics, Full Stack and AI/ML Projects**

 - 📫 You can contact me at **bussasaiabhiram@gmail.com**

-- ⚡ Fun fact - **Gaming Enthusiast: loves to play different kinds of games.Loves travelling and exploring new places and a Movie enthusiast.**
+- ⚡ Fun fact - **Gaming Enthusiast:- loves to play different kinds of games.Loves travelling and exploring new places and a Movie enthusiast.**

 ## 🌐 Connect with Me:
 [![X](https://img.shields.io/badge/X-000000?style=for-the-badge&logo=x&logoColor=white)](https://x.com/bussasaiabhiram)